Robitx/gp.nvim/README.md

 - `:GpChatPaste vsplit` Paste into the latest chat in a vertical split window.
 - `:GpChatPaste split` Paste into the latest chat in a horizontal split window.
-- `:GpChatPaste tab` Paste into the latest chat in a new tab.
+- `:GpChatPaste tabnew` Paste into the latest chat in a new tab.
 - `:GpChatPaste popup` Paste into the latest chat in a popup window.

 #### `:GpChatToggle` <!-- {doc=:GpChatToggle}  -->